ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-wallace-rats-concise-ta-stores.md

 }
 ~~~~~~

 The TA store below features three TAs from different organizations grouped as a TA store with the name "Miscellaneous TA Store".
 The first TA is an X.509 certificate.
 The second and third TAs are TrustAnchorInfo objects containing X.509 certificates.
-Though not shown in this example, constraints could added to the TrustAnchorInfo elements, i.e., to restrict verification to attestations asserting a specific vendor name.
+Though not shown in this example, constraints could be added to the TrustAnchorInfo elements, i.e., to restrict verification to attestations asserting a specific vendor name.
 It features a tag identity field containing a string as the tag identity with no version field present.

 ~~~~~~
 {